What Makes a Golf Resort Stand Out? A Look at Why Short Courses Are Gaining Popularity

 The short layout keeps players from feeling overwhelmed by distance.
 This low-pressure distance enables younger and new golfers to practice their swings and strike the ball as it moves.
 Families can enjoy a wonderful time on the course, having fun without the intimidation of a traditional 18-hole setup.

-Some short courses offer a more forgiving experience.
+Some short golf courses offer a more forgiving experience.
 These features have fewer challenging hazards and simpler greens, making them ideal for children to begin learning the game.

 Increased Focus on Fun and Enjoyment

-A lot of regular classes are boring, but short courses are fun.
+A lot of regular classes are boring, but short golf courses are fun.
 The holes tend to be more lenient, less about distance and more about having fun.

-According to a PGA report from 2025, 55% of golfers playing short courses reported that their rounds were less stressful and more relaxing, making for a better overall experience.
+According to a PGA report from 2025, 55% of golfers playing short golf courses reported that their rounds were less stressful and more relaxing, making for a better overall experience.

 Enhanced Design and Unique Challenges